12wollmana/UMN-Data_Analytics-Project_02/README.md

 ## Project Summary
 <ol>
   <li>
     This project is a <strong>dashboard</strong> analyzing the Minneapolis Police Department's use of force over the past 12 years.
-The <strong>Police Use Force Dataset</strong> is retrieved from [Open Minneapolis](https://opendata.minneapolismn.gov/datasets/police-use-of-force).
+The <strong>Police Use Force Dataset</strong> is retrieved from Open Data Minneapolis.
   </li>
   <li>
     To begin, we designed a database schema on <strong>QuickDBD</strong> and created SQL queries to load tables in <strong>pgAdmin</strong>, which is where we stored the dataset.